Where we take care of all your insurance needs under one roof.

 Medigap is Medicare Supplement Insurance that helps fill "gaps" in Original Medicare and is sold by private companies.
 Original Medicare pays for much, but not all, of the cost for covered health care services and supplies.
-A Medicare Supplement Insurance (Medigap) policy can help pay some of the remaining health
+A Medicare Supplement Insurance (Medigap) policy can help pay some of the remaining health care costs, like:

 All policies offer the same basic benefits but some offer additional benefits, so you can choose which one meets your needs.

 Join the rising number of seniors with a Medicare Supplement plan.
 Between December 2015 and December 2016, enrollment grew from 12.3 million to 13.1 million.
 Medicare Supplement Plans, cover many of your Medicare Part A and B out-ofpocket costs such as deductibles and coinsurance.
 Whether you prefer higher premiums or lower out-of-pocket costs, there’s a Medigap plan that could be right for you.
 The best time to buy a Medigap policy is during your 6-month Medigap Open Enrollment Period.
 During that time you can buy any Medigap policy sold, even if you have health problems.
 This period automatically starts the month you're 65 and enrolled in Medicare Part B (Medical Insurance), and it can't be changed or repeated.
 After this enrollment period, you may not be able to buy a Medigap policy.
 If you're able to buy one, it may cost more due to past or present health problems.